rrirower/roku2firetv-converter/README.md

 **NOTE: This software is not endorsed by or affiliated with Roku or Amazon in any way.**

 **NOTE: This product is no longer available.
-The ability to convert a Roku feed file has been incoroprtated into the MRSS and Json Feed Manager products.**
+The ability to convert a Roku feed file to an Amazon Creator feed file has been incoroprtated into the [MRSS](https://github.com/rrirower/mrss-feed-manager) and [Json](https://github.com/rrirower/json-feed-manager) Feed Manager products.**

 # Author
 Michael Harnad